Best Native Plant Apps for Texas (2026)

 Price: Free Platforms: iOS, Android, Web

 iNaturalist is a community-powered identification tool backed by the California Academy of Sciences and National Geographic.
-Snap a photo of any plant and the community, plus AI-powered image recognition, tells you what it is.
+Snap a photo of any plant and the community, plus automated image recognition, tells you what it is.
 It's also the data backbone for a lot of conservation work.
 Every observation you log contributes to biodiversity research.

 What it doesn't do: iNaturalist won't help you plan a garden.
 No layout tools, no planting guides, no HOA templates, no pet safety information.
 It's a field guide and citizen science platform.